 When the temperatures drop, having a properly functioning heating system is extremely important.
 No one wants to wake up in the middle of the night to freezing temperatures.
-Luckily, Canella Heating & Air Conditioning is here to help.
+Luckily, Canella Heating & Air Conditioning is here to help in Hickory & Catawba Valley.
 Provided your heat pump or furnace is relatively new, a repair may be the best solution.
 We here at Canella will do whatever we can to help your family stay warm this winter.
 Our team of highly trained HVAC technicians are standing by waiting to help.

 Furnace Installation & Replacement